maticzav/graphql-shield/README.md

 Shield, by default, catches all errors thrown during resolver execution.
 This way we can be 100% sure none of your internal logic will be exposed to the client if it was not meant to be.

-Nevertheless, you can use `CustomError` error types to report your custom error messages to your users.
+Nevertheless, you can use `error` wrapper to report your custom error messages to your users.

 ```tsx
 import { CustomError } from 'graphql-shield'